Table of contents

 Align inventory and experience.

-How do your ecommerce channels look?
+How do your eCommerce channels look?
 Do they match the design and tone of your brick-and-mortar store?
-You want to make sure that your online channels closely mirror the in-store experience.
+You want to make sure that your omnichannel user experience closely mirrors the in-store experience.
 One of the trickiest parts of omnichannel retail is syncing up inventory across channels so that employees and customers have an accurate sense of what is available and how they can get it.

 Get employees on board.

-When you’re rolling out an omnichannel strategy, it’s key that you train your staff on how to create a seamless experience.
-Educate them on how to use various channels to provide the best customer experience possible.
-If employees work on commission, consider incentivizing them when they help customers find something online that isn’t available in-store.
-This can help them embrace ecommerce and not see it as the enemy.
+When you’re rolling out an omnichannel strategy, it’s key that you include your staff.
+Educate them about how to use various channels to provide the best customer experience possible.
+If employees work on commission, consider incentivising them when they help customers find something online that isn’t available in-store.
+This can help them embrace eCommerce and not see it as the enemy.

 Make personalization a priority.

-Don’t let customers get lost in your omnichannel retail strategy.
-Use customer data like previous purchases to create a unique experience.
+Don’t let customers get lost in your omnichannel retail offerings.
+Use analytics and customer data, like previous purchases, to create a unique experience.
 Suggest products they might like, alert them to sales at their local store, and offer them a discount when they haven’t shopped for a while.
-After all, customers are the heart of your business, so make sure that your focus on omnichannel makes their experience even better.
+After all, customers are the heart of your business, so make sure your omnichannel marketing strategy only makes their experience better.